azoth-lang/azoth.language.reference/src/capabilities.md

 ### Constraining Generic Parameters

-Generic parameters can have their allows capabilities restricted by specifying a capability set or a specific capability before the generic parameter (e.g. `Example[readable T]`).
+Generic parameters can have their allowed capabilities restricted by specifying a capability set or a specific capability before the generic parameter (e.g. `Example[readable T]`).
 Only the given capabilities can be used when specifying that generic argument.
 If no constraint is specified, the default constraint is `aliasable`.